New-HavenWotLK/AzerothCore-lua-MultiVendor/README.md

 NPC database sided you will have to create your own since i had no trinity database available on creation.. sorry! =)

+[CREDITS]:

-LuaEngine change got cherrypicked from @Noisivers pullreqeust which was for the mod-eluna for AzerothCore
+LuaEngine change for TrinityCore got cherrypicked from Noisiver's pullreqeust which was for the mod-eluna for AzerothCore Thanks to the LuaEngine maintainer and the team of...
+AzerothCore as well as TrinityCore and Mangos... without them none of all these would be even possible! <3